zachmort/fetch/responses.md

 ### The SQL queries can be found with the assumptions, notes and EDA in the SQLExplore.py file

 ### Answer to the question: The top 5 brands by distinct receipts scanned among users 21 and over are:
-### These counts reflect distinct receipts and exclude any brands with NULL values, aligning with the assumption that “brand” refers to the product’s brand rather than the store’s.
+#### Assumptions:
+- Looking for count of receipts scanned (There is duplicates in the data so we are counting distinct receipts)
+- Assuming we dont want brands with null values
+- Assuming brand is referring to the brand of the product not store brand

 1. NERDS CANDY (3 receipts)
 2. DOVE (3 receipts)